neilbren/user-django-framework/README.md

 <img width="600" alt="django" src="https://user-images.githubusercontent.com/48773037/83500621-edde6680-a4b6-11ea-9009-35ea095c481c.png">

-We then applied permissions to the accessible actions, defined in permissisons.py.
+We then applied permissions to the accessible HTTP actions, defined in permissisons.py.
 The `UpdateUser` class has a boolean function to determine the actions based on type of user.
-The logic determines that any user can run safe HTTP methods, ie. create `POST` and update `PATCH` users, but, require admin authentication to run destructive HTTP `DELETE` methods.
+The logic determines that any user can run safe HTTP methods, ie. get `GET`, create `POST` and update `PATCH` users, but, require admin authentication to run destructive HTTP `DELETE` methods.

 <img width="600" alt="django" src="https://user-images.githubusercontent.com/48773037/83498703-27fa3900-a4b4-11ea-87b0-1c3c819687d9.png">